deadpixi/microsoft-office-macro-clustering/README.md

 # Microsoft Office Macro Clustering
 This repository contains the data files and algorithms for clustering Microsoft Office documents by their macro content.
+For access to the original documents, please see [InQuest Labs](https://labs.inquest.net/).

 ## Table of Contents
 * `av_labels/`: Directory of JSON files, one per sample, containing AntiVirus labels (if any).